California Cone Shell

 California Cone Shell, Californiconus californicus.
 Shell collected off the beach in the greater San Diego area, San Diego, California, March 2015.
 Size: 4.2 cm (1.7 inches) x 1.9 cm (0.8 inches).
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-California Cones are found in tide pools, on rock reefs, in cobbles, and within sand substrates at on sand from the intertidal zone to depths up to 46 m (150 feet).
-Their diets differ from many of their tropical relatives in that it consists of fish, mollusks and polychaete worms.
-They range from Central California to Magdalena Bay, Baja California Sur.
+Habitat and Distribution: California Cones are found in tide pools, on rock reefs, in cobbles, and within sand substrates.
+They live from the intertidal zone to depths up to 46 m (150 feet).
+They are a temperate Eastern Pacific species.
+In Mexican waters they have a limited range, from the northern border to Magdalena Bay, Baja California Sur.
 There is one record from the La Paz area within the Sea of Cortez.

-Synonyms are Conus californicus, Conus californicus fossilus, and Conus ravus.
+Synonyms: Conus californicus, Conus californicus var. fossilus, and Conus ravus.